theimpulson/theimpulson.github.io/_tabs/about.md

 order: 4
 ---

 Hi!
 I am Aayush Gupta, and this is my website.
-I am a self-taught Android developer, currently working as an independent contractor.
-I also speak regularly at conferences and meetups regarding the Android-related stuff I usually work on.
-I generally play games on my Steam Deck or ROG laptop during my free time.
-I am also learning Japanese (currently at N5 level), the progress of which is slow but is something I enjoy.
+I am an independent contractor working in the domain of Android (app & framework).
+I am an active speaker at conferences and meetups as well.
+When not working, you can find me either playing games on my Steam Deck or learning Japanese (N4).

-Please find my work/speaker/community-related things below.
-If something needs to be added/outdated, or you have any questions, please contact me.
+You can find my work/speaker/community-related things below.
+If something needs to be added/outdated, or you have any questions, please feel free to contact me.

 ## Active Projects